 - PSSA and Keystone Exam answer booklets and PASA media recordings will be destroyed three years after completion of the assessment.

 - Ringgold School District will provide ongoing screening services.
 If you wish to learn more, have questions, or believe your child may need to be identified, please contact central office, Director of Pupil Services Department, at Ringgold School District (724) 258-7141.

 EARLY INTERVENTION IDENTIFICATION

-The Pennsylvania Department of Education is responsible for providing programs and services to eligible young children under Act 212 of 1990, the Early Intervention Services System Act.
-Screening for preschool children is available through the Child Alert Program operated by Intermediate Unit #1.
-To schedule an appointment for screening call Barbara Rothermel at 1.800.328.6481.
-For additional information, contact Mrs. D.J.
-DiMascio at (724) 258-9329 x1115.
+The Pennsylvania Department of Education is responsible for providing programs and services to eligible young childrin under Act 212 of 1990, the Early Intervention Services System Act.
+Screening for preschool children is available through the Child Alert Program operated by Intermediate Unit 1.
+To schedule an appointment for screening call IU1 at 1.800.328.6481.
+For additional information, contact your local school district.

 Children with a developmental delay may show weaknesses in the following areas:

 Adaptive - Pre-Kindergarten aged children with a developmental delay may have difficulty dressing/undressing, using utensils to eat, removing shoes without assistance, distinguishing between nonfood/food substances, or have difficulity with toileting needs.
 One may have difficulty moving independently around the house, understanding that hot is dangerous, putting away toys when asked, indicating an illness or ailment to an adult, or demonstrating caution and avoiding common dangers.